Photo: Night view of the Changdeokgung Palace Huwon

 Changgyeonggung Palace, in particular, is the perfect destination for any who are interested in seeing Korean palaces.
 Designated as a World Heritage site by UNESCO in 1997, Changdeokgung Palace is said to be the most traditional and authentic of Seoul's five palaces.
 It has been praised for its architectural sensitivity to its natural surroundings and lauded as a representative masterpiece of East Asian Palace Architecture.
 The palace is also believed to have the perfect geographical location according to ancient philosophies like that of Feng Shui.

 The Moonlight Tour at Changdeokgung Palace is the only chance you can walk around in the palace at night.
-The tour takes place on the days of full moon and only allows a limited number of people per night.
-Thus, it is best to make reservations in advance because spots fill up fast.
+The tour takes place on the days of full moon and only allows a limited number of people, it’s best to reserve right away because spots fill up fast.

 * Changdeokgung Moonlight Tour Route

-① Donhwamun (Main Gate) (돈화문); tour meeting point → ② Jinseonmun Gate (진선문) → ③ Injeongjeon Hall (인정전) → ④ Nakseonjae (낙선재); viewing the fullmoon → ⑤ Buyongji Pond (부용지); viewing the fullmoon → ⑥ Bullomun Gate (불로문) → ⑦ Yeongyeongdang Hall (연경당); watching performance and sampling refreshments → ⑧ Forest trail of Huwon (후원); end of tour
+① Donhwamun (Main Gate) (돈화문); tour meeting point → ② Jinseonmun Gate (진선문) → ③ Injeongjeon Hall (인정전) → ④ Nakseonjae (낙선재); viewing the full moon → ⑤ Sangnyangjeong Pavilion (상량정); Daeguem Solo Performance → ⑥ Buyongji Pond (부용지); viewing the fullmoon → ⑦ Bullomun Gate (불로문) → ⑧ Yeongyeongdang Hall (연경당); watching performance and sampling refreshments → ⑨ Secret Garden Forest trail (후원); end of tour

 (Total program takes about 2 hours.)